SengerM/landaupy/README.md

 ## Footnotes

-¹ Only extra requirement is [numpy](https://numpy.org/), which is trivial to install in my experience, and not any strange thing like C/C++→Python compilers/bridges, etc. that will fail or be hard to install.
+¹ The only extra requirements are [numpy](https://numpy.org/) and [scipy](https://scipy.org/), which are trivial to install in my experience (you probably already have them).
+But there is no need for any strange thing like C/C++→Python compilers/bridges, etc. that are hard to install and configure.